vellamike/311/README.md

 * Tidy code
 * Write readme
 * Plot proportion of data in each small niche for the traning and test data sets.
+* Add assert statement to stop us predicting that anything has less than one vote.

 Mean probing
 * Figure out why the means have gone down